nnworkspace/elan/40-specifications/onboarding/README.md

 ---
-artefact_type: governance
+artefact_type: specification
 visibility: public
 audience: everyone
 form: text
-role: governance
+role: documentation
 status: informative
-owner: system-architect
+owner: system-design
 ---

-# Technical Specifications
+# Participant Onboarding Specification Set

-## 1. Scope and Methodology
+## 1. Identity and Scope

-This folder contains the **Technical Specifications** (TS) set that define the binding state of the system.
+This folder contains the **Participant Onboarding Specification Set** (`SPEC-SET-ONB`).

-Each file has a distinct role.
-Together they form a complete, layered specification governing how liquidity is reserved, consumed, and released within the Digital Euro system.
+It defines the technical requirements, interfaces, data models, and state machines required to onboard a new Participant (PSP) onto the Digital Euro infrastructure.

+### Versioning Strategy
+**This folder is versioned as an atomic unit.**
+The current normative version of this set is defined in the **[`manifest.yaml`](./manifest.yaml)** file.
+Individual Markdown files do not carry independent version numbers.

 ## 2. ⚠️ LEGAL NOTICE: FICTIONAL CONTENT